What Is an Emergency Medical Technician?

 Is There Room for Advancement Once I Am a Certified Emergency Medical Technician?

 Basic EMT training is the shortest route to working in emergency medicine.
-Once basic EMT certification is obtained by a student, he or she may choose to work immediately or continue working up the ranks.
+Once you have obtained basic EMT certification, you may choose to work immediately or continue working up the ranks.

 Because of the extensive training necessary, greater responsibilities, and high amount of patient contact, paramedics enjoy much higher salaries than a basic or intermediate EMT.